Scrappyz/Ctemplate/README.md

   <img src="docs/resources/images/ctemplate_folder.png" width="300" />
 </p>

 In the `.ctemplate` folder, there will be a few files inside it.
 There will be a `info.json` and a `variables.json`.
-The `info.json` is where we store the templates author and description.
+The `info.json` is where we store the template's author and description.
 The `variables.json` is where we store information about the template's variables, such as where to search for them, what variable prefix and suffix to use, and what variables are valid.

 <br>